 EB-1C Visa | U.S. Green Card for Managers and Executives

-The EB-1C visa is the perfect choice for international executives and managers wishing to apply for a green card.
+The EB-1C visa is the ideal option for international executives and managers who wish to apply for a U.S. green card.

-While the number is restricted like other work-based immigrant visas, there are rarely any waiting periods, i.e. the quota is seldom exceeded.
-If waiting periods do occur, they are typically relatively short for an EB-1C visa (e.g. one year).
-Currently, there are no waiting periods (as of August 2022).
-Furthermore, neither a labor market test nor a U.S. employer is necessary.
-The requirements can also be fulfilled by mid-sized companies with a well-established U.S. location.
+Although the number of visas is limited, as with other work-based immigration visas, there are rarely any waiting times, i.e. the quota is rarely exceeded.
+If there are waiting times, they are usually relatively short for an EB-1C visa, e.g. one year; there are currently no waiting times (as of August 2022).
+In addition, neither a labor market test nor a U.S. employer is required.
+The requirements are also quite feasible for medium-sized companies with a well-established U.S. location.

-If managers and executives only intend to live and work in the USA for a limited duration, we recommend applying for an L visa or E visa as a green card has tax implications that should be taken into account.
+If managers and executives only want to live and work in the U.S. for a limited period of time, it is advisable to apply for an L visa or E visa, for example, as a green card has tax implications that should be considered.

 What are the requirements for an EB-1C visa?

-• For U.S. employers: A U.S. employer must desire to employ an “executive” or “manager”.
-It is crucial to note that the U.S. employer must be a distinct legal entity.
-A U.S. branch office, for example, is not adequate.
+- For U.S. employers: A U.S. employer must want to employ an “executive” or “manager.”
+It should be noted that the U.S. employer must be a separate legal entity.
+A U.S. branch office, for example, is not sufficient.

-• For employers outside the USA: The employee must have worked outside the USA for at least one year within the last three years as an executive or manager for a branch office or a parent/sister/subsidiary company of the U.S. employer.
-The three-year “look-back period” may also be prior to entry into the U.S., e.g. on an L visa.
-For instance, if you have an L-1A visa (“Intracompany Transferee”) and have been working in the USA for 5 years, you can also refer to your work abroad.
+- For employers outside the U.S.: The employee must have worked outside the U.S. for at least one year within the last three years as an executive or manager for a branch office or parent/sister/subsidiary company of the U.S. employer.
+The three-year “lookback period” may also precede entry into the U.S., e.g. with an L visa.
+For example, if you have an L-1A visa (“intracompany transferee”) and have been working in the U.S. for five years, you may also refer to your work abroad.

-• The U.S. immigration authorities or the U.S. consulate will scrutinize exactly what responsibilities you have and what tasks the position entails.
-If the position requires too much practical and general administrative work (or if the company has too few staff), the application may be questioned or declined on the basis that the position does not need to be filled by an executive or manager.
+- The U.S. immigration authorities or the U.S. consulate will carefully examine what responsibilities you have and what tasks the position exactly entails.
+If these require too much practical and general administrative work (or if the companies have too few staff), the application may be questioned or rejected on the grounds that the position does not need to be filled by an executive or manager.

-• The U.S. employer must have been in business for one year.
-The mere fact that the U.S. company was established more than a year ago is not sufficient.
-Rather, the number of customers or orders the company has, whether it has created jobs, whether it has grown, etc. are examined.
+- The U.S. employer must have been in business for at least one year.
+The simple fact that the U.S. company was founded more than a year ago is not sufficient.
+Rather, the number of customers or orders the company has, whether it has created jobs, whether it has grown, etc. will be examined.

 What are the advantages of an EB-1C visa?

-Perhaps the most significant advantage of an EB-1C visa is that the employer does not need to conduct a labor market test.
-This implies that the employer does not have to advertise the position and, if necessary, conduct interviews with applicants whose rejection would then have to be precisely justified and documented.
+The biggest advantage of an EB-1C visa is that the employer does not have to conduct a labor market test.
+This means that the employer does not have to advertise the position and, if necessary, conduct interviews with applicants, whose rejection would then have to be justified and documented in detail.

 Applying for an EB-1C visa for the USA

 An EB-1C visa can be applied for as soon as the requirements are met.
-However, it is advisable to seek legal counsel first before applying.
-Depending on the position, background, or employer, there are various strategic considerations as well as factors (e.g. business relationships, presentation of the position and responsibilities) that should be carefully examined.
+However, it is advisable to seek legal advice before applying.
+Depending on the position, career history, or employer, there are various strategic considerations and factors (e.g. business relationships, description of the position and responsibilities) that should be carefully examined.

 Applying for an EB-1C green card is a two-step process:

-The U.S. employer initiates a petition.
-This petition comprises forms and documents that validate the fulfillment of the prerequisites.
+The U.S. employer submits a petition.
+The petition consists of forms and documents proving that the requirements are met.

-• Step 2: Employee's application for green card
+- Step 2: Application for a green card by the employee

-If the petition is approved, the employee can then apply for a green card.
-As an executive or manager, there are generally two options for applying for a green card:
+If the petition is approved, the employee may apply for a green card.
+As an executive or manager, you generally have two options for applying for a green card:- If the requirements are met (including legal entry and legal residence), you may apply for an adjustment of status in the U.S. to change your status from “non-immigrant” to “immigrant.”

-• If an adjustment of status is not feasible or not preferred, an immigrant visa is applied for at a U.S. consulate outside of the USA.
-The EB-1C green card will be automatically dispatched to a U.S. address specified during the visa process, after the payment of an immigrant fee (currently USD 220), and upon entry into the USA.
+- If an adjustment of status is not possible or not desired, an immigrant visa is applied for at a U.S. consulate outside the U.S. The EB-1C green card is automatically sent to a U.S. address specified in the visa application process after payment of a so-called immigrant fee (currently USD 220) and after entry into the U.S.

-Unmarried children under the age of 21 and spouses of an EB-1C applicant can also secure a green card.
+Unmarried children under the age of 21 and spouses of EB-1C applicants are also eligible for a green card.

 Job loss and EB-1C green card